ctxswitch/shutter/README.md

 # Shutter

-Shutter is a tool that enables system administrators the ability to manage iptables firewall settings through simple lists instead of complex iptables commands.
+Shutter is a tool that gives system administrators the ability to manage iptables firewall settings through simple lists instead of complex iptables commands, making it easier to define host and service firewall setting with configuration management tools.
 Please note:
 This application currently only works with Red Hat based distributions, as the need arrises more distributions will be added.